paco0x/amm-arbitrageur/README.md

 ### Too much math, what the hell is this contract for?

 To be simple, it moves the prices between different AMMs to the same level.
 You'll get profit by doing that.
-This contract help you make the most possible profit between two pairs.
+This contract helps you to make the maximum profit.
 And it uses flash loan so you only need little money(just some gas fees) to run it.

 ### How do I know the correctness of the contract?

-By default the tests uses a forking network of BSC.
-The tests in `SwapTest.ts` demonstrate that the contract works corectly for arbitrage.
+By default, the tests use a forking network of the BSC mainnet(thanks to the powerful hardhat tool).
+The tests in `SwapTest.ts` demonstrate that the contract works correctly for arbitrage.
+You can check it by yourself.

 ### But I didn't make any profit by running your bot

-Well, there are too much bots running in the wild, especially in ETH and BSC.
-The bot code in this repo is too simple to be competiteve.
+Well, there are too many bots running in the wild, especially in ETH and BSC.
+The bot code in this repo is too simple to be competitive.
 You can't expect just running my code and earning a bunch of money.
-You need find out some strategies to make your own money.
+You need to find out some strategies to make your own money.

 ### How can I change the token pairs the bot is monitoring?

-At the first time, the bot uses `bscBaseTokens`, `bscQuoteTokens` and `bscDexes` in `tokens.ts` to automatically get all possible tokens pairs and saves them into `bsc-pairs.json`.
+At the first time, the bot uses `bscBaseTokens`, `bscQuoteTokens`, and `bscDexes` in `tokens.ts` to automatically get all possible token pairs and saves them into `bsc-pairs.json`.
 So it can reuse the json file next time the bot launches.

 If you want some other pairs.
 You can delete the `bsc-pairs.json` and edit the three variables above.
-Rerun the bot to so the bot uses new pairs.
+Rerun the bot so it uses the new pairs.
 You can check the new pairs in `bsc-pairs.json`.

 ### Any suggestions to be competitive?

-- Lower the network lantency, you can use own node.
+- Lower the network latency, you can use your own node.
-- Higher gas price, make sure your transaction get handled quickly enough to take the profit.
+- Higher gas price, make sure your transaction gets handled quickly enough to take the profit.
 This is just like a competition between bots if they find a profitable chance at the same time.
 - Monitoring lesser tokens, the more you're monitoring, the lesser frequency the bot is looping.
-You can run mutiple bots to monitoring different token pairs.
+You can run multiple bots to monitoring different token pairs.
 - Go to some other networks such as FTM/Matic/..., there may be lesser bots running on them.
 - Do some other works such as liquidation, arbitrage in balancer/curve/0x...
 You need to implement these features by yourself.